Who should replace Mike Martin Jr. as FSU baseball HC?

 Mientkiewicz has a reputation of being tough but loyal with his players, including prospects.
 His telling players they’ve been called up to the Majors for the first time can be memorable for the players involved.
 But he is also honest with players about the difficulty of the big leagues and doesn’t mince words when asked about prospects’ readiness.”

-In my opinion, there are similarities in the above information and Florida State over Martin Jr’s tenure.
-I do not believe FSU would want to bring in another coach with potentially similar issues and mentality.
+In my opinion, there are similarities in the above information and Florida State over Meat’s tenure.
+I don’t believe FSU would want to bring in another coach with potentially similar issues and mentality.

 All eyes will be on the Super Regionals this weekend with Jarrett and Godwin in action.
 If both teams make the College World Series, will the Florida State administration be patient enough to wait for their elimination (or championship) to make their pitch?
-Or will they go for one of the other names listed here?
-Maybe there is another name not mentioned above, we’d love to hear your thoughts.
-Let us know your who should be the next Florida State Seminoles baseball coach.
+Or will they go for one of the other names listed?
+Maybe there’s another name not mentioned.

 Loading comments...